Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec-2}, we propose statistical inference procedures for the integrated beta.
-In Section \ref{sec-3}, we suggest the DR Beta model with an example diffusion process and examine the parameter estimation procedure with their asymptotic theorems.
+In Section \ref{sec-3}, we suggest the DR Beta model and examine the parameter estimation procedure with their asymptotic theorems.
 In Section \ref{sec-4}, we provide a simulation study to check the finite sample performance for the proposed estimators.
-In Section \ref{sec-5}, we carry out an empirical study with the S\&P 500 index and 50 individual stocks to investigate the advantage of the proposed model.
+In Section \ref{sec-5}, we carry out an empirical study with the E-mini S\&P 500 index futures and 50 individual stocks to investigate the advantage of the proposed model.
 In Section \ref{sec-6}, we conclude.
-In Section \ref{sec-proof}, we give proof sketches for the main theorems, whereas the details and the proofs of propositions are collected in the \hyperref[Appendix]{Appendix}.
+The proofs and supplementary materials are collected in the online Appendix.